 FAQs

-What is the difference between asphalt and blacktop?
+What is the difference between asphalt and blacktop driveways?

-- Blacktop is a mix of stones, sand, and gravel topped with asphalt.
+- Blacktop is a mix of stone, sand, and gravel topped with asphalt.
 Blacktop is designed to create an even surface due to its increased resistance to weathering and ability to bear heavier loads.

 - Pavement can be made of either asphalt or concrete, with asphalt being smoother and more resilient due to its binder, while concrete hardens through the curing process but tends to wear down over time due to weathering.